-Old FNF Common Stock Under Our FNF Common Stock Under Our FNFV Common Stock Under Our Current Charter Restated Charter Restated Charter Liquidation The current charter does not discuss the rights of Upon FNF's liquidation, dissolution or winding holders of Old FNF common stock in the event of up, holders of shares of FNF common stock will FNF's liquidation, dissolution or winding up. be entitled to receive in respect of such stock their proportionate interests in FNF's assets, if any, remaining for distribution to holders of common stock (regardless of the group to which such assets are then attributed) in proportion to their respective number of liquidation units per share.
-See Article IV, Section A.2.(g)(i) of Annex C.
+Upon FNF's liquidation, dissolution or winding up, holders of shares of FNF common stock will be entitled to receive in respect of such stock their proportionate interests in FNF's assets, if any, remaining for distribution to holders of common stock (regardless of the group to which such assets are then attributed) in proportion to their respective number of liquidation units per share.
+See Article IV, Section A.2.(q)(i) of Annex C.

-(g)(ii)(A) of Annex C.
+Each share of FNF common stock will be entitled to one liquidation unit.
+See Article IV, Section A.2. (g)(ii)(A) of Annex C.